‘The Marine’ is a classic American film and accurate portrayal of a marine transitioning to civilian life,” said no actual Marine, ever.

 7. (1:57) On combat mission, John is not wearing any head or eye protection.

-8. (2:22) Check out the unrealistic and gigantic muzzle flash from John's M16 in the image below.
+8. (2:22) Who could miss the unrealistic and gigantic muzzle flash from John’s M16?

 9. (2:27) The 40 MM grenade John shoots from his M203 creates a huge unrealistic fireball that engulfs three insurgents.